 Grace has almost two decades of theater and event planning experience, including producing theater in New York City and private catering in Saint Paul.
 She holds a B.F.A. in drama from New York University.

 Grace’s kitchen is organized in such a way that chocolate chip cookie ingredients are always within reach (she is 5’ tall), and she believes in the power of a good cup of coffee.

 Communications Manager / Art Director

 If it needs to be made (or made pretty), you can bet it will land on Kristin’s desk.
-From print design, websites and signage, to copywriting and editing, Kristin brings 20 years of experience to the League (14 of those years running her own graphic design business).
+From print design, websites and signage, to copywriting and editing, Kristin brings over 20 years of experience to the League (15 of those years running her own graphic design business).
 She also assists Grace in producing League events, gleefully geeking out over all the details and logistics.

 When she’s not at work, you can usually find Kristin backstage around the Twin Cities, managing the production aspects of live theater, a hobby she enjoys alongside her longtime partner, Chris.

 Kristin holds a Bachelor’s degree in Business Management and Entrepreneurship from St. Cloud State University, and is still – ahem – waiting for her Hogwarts letter.

 Growing up on a farm in southwest Minnesota, Bridgit learned to milk cows, raise chickens and drive tractors, instilling the “roll up your sleeves and get the work done” ethic at an early age.

 After graduating from St. Olaf College with a degree in social work, Bridgit worked in that field for a couple of years before moving out of state with her husband.
 Since her social work licensure wouldn’t transfer, she found work in nonprofit finance instead.
 Twenty years later, she has never looked back.
 Today, she helps to keep the doors open and the lights on, bringing that same hardworking ethic to the League.